 Since then, I’ve been making Schweineschnitzel with pork tenderloin.
 It’s consistently perfectly breaded, perfectly fried, perfectly crispy, and perfectly delicious.
 It makes not only an incredible meal, but also one that’s quick and easy to prepare.

-The ingredients include pork tenderloin, milk, egg, all purpose flour, salt, freshly ground black pepper, bread crumbs, and vegetable oil.
+I used the following ingredients: Pork tenderloin, milk, egg, all-purpose flour, salt, freshly ground black pepper, breadcrumbs, and vegetable oil.

 Because Schweineschnitzel relies on very thin pieces of pork, I started by butterflying the pork tenderloin, i.e., slicing it horizontally with a sharp knife, being careful to not cut it all the way through.